CRISPR identifies essential genes for cancer immunotherapy

 However, some tumour cells are resistant to the destruction unleashed by T cells.
 To investigate the basis for this resistance, the researchers sought to identify the genes in cancer cells that are necessary for them to be killed by T cells.
 They identified genes that are necessary in cancer cells for immunotherapy to work, addressing the problem of why some tumours don’t respond to immunotherapy or respond initially but then stop as tumour cells develop resistance to immunotherapy.

 Once the team identified these “candidate” genes, they sought additional evidence that these genes play a role in susceptibility to T cell-mediated killing.
 To this end, they examined data on “cytolytic activity,” or a genetic profile that shows cancer cells are responding to T cells, in more than 11,000 patient tumours from The Cancer Genome Atlas, a collaboration between NCI and the National Human Genome Research Institute, also part of NIH.
-They found that many the genes identified in the CRISPR screen as being necessary for tumour cells to respond to T cells were indeed associated with tumour cytolytic activity in patient samples.
+They found that many the genes identified in the CRISPR screen as being necessary for tumour cells to respond to T cells were indeed associated with a tumour cytolytic activity in patient samples.

 One such gene is called APLNR.
 The product of this gene is a protein called the apelin receptor.
 Although it had been suspected to contribute to the development of some cancers, this was the first indication of a role in the response to T cells.
 Further investigation of tumours from patients resistant to immunotherapies showed that the apelin receptor protein was non-functional in some of them, indicating that the loss of this protein may limit the response to immunotherapy treatment.